HBH786/vizen-blog/src/content/blog/omega-3-benefits.md

 ---
 title: "Omega-3 Fatty Acids: Essential Nutrients for Body and Mind"
-excerpt: "Discover the wide-ranging benefits of omega-3 fatty acids and why they're crucial for your overall health and well-being."
+excerpt: Discover the wide-ranging benefits of omega-3 fatty acids and why they're crucial for your overall health and well-being.
+slug: omega-3-benefits
-image: "/images/omega-3-sources.jpg"
+image: /images/omega-3-sources.jpg
-date: "2023-06-08"
+publishDate: 2023-06-08
-category: "Supplements"
+category: Supplements
+author: Harry
 ---

-# Omega-3 Fatty Acids: Essential Nutrients for Body and Mind

 Omega-3 fatty acids are a group of essential fats that play a crucial role in various bodily functions.
 From supporting heart health to potentially boosting mood, these nutrients offer a wide range of benefits.
 Let's explore why omega-3s are so important and how you can incorporate them into your diet.